 Conversely, a really warm paint color may become too warm in a kitchen with a lot of southern exposure, and you may prefer a brighter, cooler white to offset some of that warmth.

-For rooms that get morning light (eastern exposure) and/or afternoon light (western exposure) finding a middle ground is important as you need to balance out the sunlight from one part of the day with the cooler light the rest of the day will get.
+For rooms that get morning light (eastern exposure) and/or afternoon light (western exposure) finding a middle ground is a great option as you need to balance out the sunlight from one part of the day with the cooler light the rest of the day will get.

 For this reason a more neutral paint color may be more appropriate, unless you’re ok with some undertones being more visible at certain times of the day.